armanTakmazyan/rails_graphql/graphql_server/README.md

   - Refresh Tokens WhiteList (if user will want to log in  and whitelisted.Sesssions.length > 8, we will reset others 7 tokens and clear whitelistedSessions)
   - Auto destroying feature for Expired Refresh Tokens
+  - For more advanced features, maybe we shoud save userIP and user_fingerprint in the refresh_tokens table

 License
 ----